About us

 Policy-driven research

 ADR Scotland’s research programmes aim to create insights primarily about the Scottish population and circumstances.
-Our research is aligned to Scotland’s National Performance Framework and Programme for Government where priorities include: equalities; vulnerable people and families (including care experienced children); understanding the causes of drug deaths; inclusive growth; health and wellbeing; and protecting and enhancing the environment.
+Our research is aligned to Scotland’s National Performance Framework and Programme for Government where priorities include: equalities; vulnerable people and families (including care experienced children); inclusive growth; and protecting and enhancing the environment.

 Our mission and strategy

 ADR Scotland’s investment in data linkage infrastructure and capacity seeks to enable vital research to better inform policy and public services utilising Scotland’s wealth of public sector data.
-To read more about our strategic goals and objectives, please read ADR Scotland's strategy.
+To read more about our mission, goals and objectives, please read our ADR Scotland strategy